fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 Please see the changelog for all changes in detail.

-To 2.0
+1.0 to 2.0
-^^^^^^

-Rewritten to fit into extbase/fluid development paradigms.
+^^^^^^^^^^

+Rewritten for Extbase/Fluid.

 What you need to know:

 - Execute update script within extension manager to update adjusted plugin names in database
 - You'll need to change your TypoScript code

+   - SyntaxHighlighter v2 was removed
    - include the correct static template
    - jquery.scriptUrl was removed (adapt template if you need to adjust)
    - jQueryNoConflict was removed (inline JS is wrapped in module pattern style code)